-- 1. Place the lift handle onto the fuel filter.
-Install the new fuel filter so the arrow points towards the engine. - 2.
-Connect the fuel hoses to the fuel filter securely with the locking hose connections. - 3.
-Visually inspect for fuel leakage from the fuel filter while turning the ignition key to the "RUN" position, forcing fuel into the fuel filter.
-Repair any fuel leaks if necessary. - 4.
-Install the fuel filter back into the opening.
-Position the lift handle so that the locking tab is secured under the bracket.
+- 1. Install the new fuel filter so the arrow points toward the engine. - 2.
+Connect the fuel hoses to the fuel filter securely with the locking hose connections. - Visually inspect for fuel leakage from the fuel filter while turning the ignition key to "RUN" position, forcing fuel into the fuel filter.
+Repair any fuel leaks found.